Drexel-UHC/covid_inequities_project/Vaccination/totals/README.md

 ## byZCTA_vacc_bchc.csv

-This file contains the cumulative vaccination outcomes, including % Fully Vaccinated, % Partially Vaccinated, % Either Partial or Full, by ZCTA where data was available.
+This file contains the cumulative vaccination outcomes by ZCTA where data was available.
 Please note that we capped all percentages to 100%.
-The columns include:
+Vaccination outcomes include % Fully Vaccinated, % Partially Vaccinated and % with at least one dose.
+The columns in this dataset include:

 | Columns       | Description                                                                                                                                                                                   |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |